Hackers News Hackers News

 CyberSecurity News

-A widespread cyber espionage campaign is actively leveraging 108 malicious Google Chrome extensions.
-According to a recent report from Socket, these extensions are explicitly designed to steal...
+Key Takeaways A coordinated cyber espionage campaign is actively employing 108 malicious Google Chrome extensions.
+These extensions are designed to steal sensitive user data, including login...

 David kimber